Explorer-USS-0-1/Explorer-USS.0.1/README.md

 >[!Note]
 >
-> Is possible to test every part of the project separatley
+> Is possible to test every part of the project separatley, just go in the Tools folder and try whatever you want ( for the rover parts, you will need to implememt an external joystick for testing, but not the full one).

 ## COMMUNICATION